sebaspv/do-it-in-keras/README.md

 Is your code not working, even after copy-pasting it from the main source?

+Does your example code not include an example on your custom dataset?

 Well, not anymore!
 Do it in Keras includes a lot of famous deep learning techniques in the format of Jupyter Notebooks, all done in the [Keras](https://keras.io/) deep learning library.

 All of these architectures are organized in folders, named with the task they represent.
 Also, they include a folder with tasks for most of the architectures used.